-Whilst the notion of a gap between GCSE and A level mathematics appears to be widely acknowledged, there is little research that has investigated what the nature of the gap is.
-Instead, most of the research focuses on students' reasons for dropping out (e.g. Noyes & Sealey, 2012; Mendick, 2008).
+Whilst the notion of a gap between GCSE and A level Mathematics appears to be widely acknowledged, there is little research that has investigated what the nature of the gap is.
+Instead, most of the research focuses on students' reasons for dropping out (e.g., Noyes & Sealey, 2012; Mendick, 2008).
 A few studies do mention problematic content areas.
-Algebra and algebraic manipulation skills are identified as being problematic for students at the start of A level (e.g. Wiliam et al, 1999; Noyes & Sealey, 2011; Hernandez-Martinez, 2011).
-The range of dates from studies that identify this issue suggests that this is not a new problem with GCSE mathematics.
-Trigonometry was also identified as being problematic (Wiliam et al, 1999), but as the study was carried out on courses that date back almost 20 years, its findings may no longer be relevant.
+Algebra and algebraic manipulation skills are identified as being problematic for students at the start of A level (e.g., Wiliam, Brown, Kerslake, Martin & Neill, 1999; Noyes & Sealey, 2011; Hernandez-Martinez et al., 2011).
+The range of dates from studies that identify this issue suggests that this is not a new problem with GCSE Mathematics.
+Trigonometry was also identified as being problematic in one study (Wiliam et al., 1999), but as it was carried out on courses that date back almost 20 years, these findings may no longer be relevant.

 GCSE Mathematics is also important for employment.
-The majority of students entering employment will not have studied mathematics beyond GCSE.
-Many students do not take A levels, and even amongst those who do only 12.4% of the A level cohort in 2013 took A level mathematics (https://www.gov.uk/government/news/a-level-results-show-more-doing-maths-and-sciences-than-ever-before%20).
-Employers are known to value mathematical skills even for non-numeric jobs (CBI/Pearson, 2013; UKCES, 2012; ACME; 2011; CBI, 2010).
-Numeracy, which is defined by the Confederation of British Industry (CBI) as "Confidence with the handling of numbers, general mathematical awareness and its application in practical contexts" (CBI, 2010, p2) is part of GCSE mathematics.
-Employers are particularly interested in potential recruits' numeracy levels: 50% of employers consider numeracy levels as part of the recruitment process when employing school and college leavers (CBI/Pearson, 2013).
-Therefore, it is important that GCSE maths prepares students adequately, particularly in areas of numeracy.
+The majority of students entering employment will not have studied Mathematics beyond GCSE.
+Many students do not take A levels - in 2013, approximately 60 per cent of students did not study for any A levels1.
+Even amongst those studying A levels, only 12.4 per cent took A level Mathematics in 2013 (Department for Education [DfE] & Truss, 2013).
+Employers are known to value mathematical skills even for non-numeric jobs (Confederation of British Industry [CBI], 2013; UK Commission for Employment and Skills [UKCES], 2012; Advisory Committee on Mathematics Education [ACME], 2011; CBI, 2010).
+Numeracy, which is defined by the CBI as "confidence with the handling of numbers, general mathematical awareness and its application in practical contexts" (CBI, 2010, p.2), is part of GCSE Mathematics.
+Employers are particularly interested in potential recruits' numeracy levels: 50 per cent of employers consider numeracy levels as part of the recruitment process when employing school and college leavers (CBI, 2013).
+Therefore, it is important that GCSE Mathematics prepares students adequately, particularly in areas of numeracy.

-A large scale survey carried out by the CBI (CBI Pearson 2012) showed that 56% of employers think five A-C GCSE passes, including English and Maths, are the best indication of numeracy skills needed in the workplace.
-However, there is a perceived issue with the level of numeracy required by school-leavers for employment (CBI/Pearson, 2013).
-Employers are dissatisfied with numeracy skills and some have to provide further training in this area (CBI, 2010; CBI/Pearson, 2012).
-This is not necessarily just a problem with GCSE mathematics: some employers believe that the gap between completing GCSE mathematics and entering employment is part of the problem (ACME, 2011; CBI, 2010).
-This problem may have been compounded by early GCSE entries, as the gap between studying mathematics and entering employment would be larger.
-Gill (2014) found that almost 38% of students entered at least one GCSE early (in year 10).
-Whilst it was not found to affect students' chances of obtaining a grade C, it may affect their ability to perform to their potential (Gill, 2013b).
+A large scale survey showed that 56 per cent of employers think that five A to C GCSE passes, including English and Mathematics, are the best indication of numeracy skills needed in the workplace (CBI, 2012).
+However, there is a perceived issue with the level of numeracy required by school-leavers for employment (CBI, 2013).
+Employers are dissatisfied with numeracy skills and some have to provide further training in this area (CBI, 2010; CBI, 2012).
+This may be caused by a difference between the Mathematics that is taught in schools and the numeracy skills that are required by employers; there is concern that employees are not good at applying the Mathematics skills that they learnt at school (ACME, 2011).
+However, some employers believe that the gap between completing GCSE Mathematics and entering employment also contributes to poor numeracy skills (ACME, 2011; CBI, 2010).
+This problem may be compounded by early GCSE entries, as the time between studying Mathematics and entering employment would be larger.
+Gill (2014a) found that almost 38 per cent of students entered at least one GCSE early (in Year 10).
+Whilst it was not found to affect students' chances of obtaining a grade C, it may have affected their ability to perform to their potential (Gill, 2013b).